-Course Code: 14 204-p Course Credita, 1 Mode Practical Type: Compulsory Contact Hours: 2 hours per week, Examination Duration: 03 hours.
+Course Code: 1/1/-204-p Course Credits: 1 Mode: Practical Type: Compulsory Contact Hours: 2 bours of

-Course Assessment Mothods (Internst; 50; Victorial: 76) internst continuous assessment of 30 marks on the basis of class. performance and attendance in practical classes
+Contact Hours: 2 hours per week, Examination Duration: 03 hours.
+Course Assessment Methods (Internal: 30; External: 70) Internal continuous assessment of 30 marks on the basis of class performance and attendance in practical classes.

-For the end semester practical examination the sessomers will be done out of 70 marks by the external and internal examiners
+For the end semester practical examination the assessment will be done out of 70 marks by the external and internal examiners.